tdwg/bdq/tg2/_review/README.md

 Files in this folder are for submission of BDQ Core for review as proposal for a new TDWG.

-The best place to begin to review the proposal is on the [BDQ Core landing page](https://github.com/tdwg/bdq/blob/master/tg2/_review/index.md).
+The best place to begin to review the proposal is on the [Biodiversity Data Quality Core](https://github.com/tdwg/bdq/blob/master/tg2/_review/index.md) page.

 Summary of files in this directory: